TERMS AND CONDITIONS

 19.1 If you purchase a Subscription equal to or greater than 12 months, you will receive all the issues published during that period.

-19.2 If you purchase a Subscription of less than 12 months, your Subscription will be automatically extended if your subscription falls during a non-publishing period such that you receive the correct amount of issues for your Subscription.
+19.2 If you purchase a Subscription (save for a digital-only Subscription) of less than 12 months, your Subscription will be automatically extended if your subscription falls during a non-publishing period such that you receive the correct amount of issues for your Subscription.
 For example, if you subscribe to The Monthly, which publishes every month except January, and your six-month Subscription falls over January, your Subscription will be extended by one month automatically.

-20.1 You can suspend your Subscription to halt deliveries for a period of time, save for any Order related to and processed by a publication operated by Schwartz Pro.
-During this time you may lose digital access to your Subscription as well.
+20.1 You can suspend your Subscription to halt deliveries for a period of time, save for Subscriptions to The Monthly, Quarterly Essay, The Jewish Quarterly or Australian Foreign Affairs.
+During this time, you may lose digital access to your Subscription as well.

-20.2 Subscriptions to The Monthly and Quarterly Essay cannot be suspended for longer than 3 months.
-Subscriptions to The Saturday Paper cannot be suspended for longer than 5 weeks due to the nature of how they are delivered.
-If you require a suspension beyond these periods, please contact us.
+20.2 Subscriptions to The Monthly, Quarterly Essay, The Jewish Quarterly or Australian Foreign Affairs cannot be suspended due to the nature of how they are delivered.
+We may, at our absolute discretion, permit a suspension in exceptional circumstances.
+If you require a suspension due to exceptional circumstances, please contact us.

 20.3 We reserve the right to suspend or cancel your Subscription at any time in our absolute discretion, provided that we will give you notice of such suspension or cancellation.
 In the event that we cancel your Subscription, you will receive a pro-rata refund for the outstanding portion of your Subscription.